aharrisonx/agile-dnd/README.md

 5. [Tools](/tools/)

 ## Introduction <a name="introduction"></a>
-Agile D&D is a set of practices and concepts for teaching and reenforcing Agile methodologies by using D&D (or as a framework.
+Agile D&D is a set of practices and concepts for teaching and reenforcing Agile methodologies by using D&D (or any Table Top Role Playing Game) as a framework.
 At its core, Agile is a simple and ingenious concept providing continuous incremental improvement (Leveling Up) through small and frequent releases (Adventures).
 In this framework, we can teach concepts like:

 * Kanban
 * Scrum